TalkingSkunk/Bible-Commentaries/README.md

 ## Description

 ### What needs are we meeting?
-* You are on a diet,
+* You are an avid book reader,
-    * who needs to keep track of your daily caloric intake,
+    * who wants to keep a concise note of each chapter you read,
-    * So you need a food tracker.
+    * So you need a book commentaries app.

 ### What would be the foreseeable consequences if the needs are unmet?
-* You will not be able to know how much calorie you have consumed in the day.

 ### What were your goals?
-* Take input from user,
-* Save the input on SQL database, and
-* Allow user to keep track of what food to eat, and the food that has already been eaten in the day.

 ### What have you done about it?